tribixbite/awesome/README.md

 *   [JumpmanSr/BailOutMode](https://github.com/JumpmanSr/BailOutMode) - BailOutMode, a Beat Saber mod that automatically switches to no fail instead of ending a song.
 *   [Assistant/ModAssistant](https://github.com/Assistant/ModAssistant) - Simple Beat Saber Mod Installer
 *   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress one or several file(s) using the context menu in windows explorer.
-*   [evilC/AutoHotInterception](https://github.com/evilC/AutoHotInterception) - An AutoHotkey wrapper for the Interception driver

 ## Jupyter Notebook